Cheeses

 Sold in 200g wheels, $19.99 each

-Crottin de Chevre - France
+RETURN (to) FLIGHT: Crottin Germain - France

 Crottin de Chevre Germain is a moulded goat cheese made from pasteurized milk and matured in the Berry region of France.
 Under its fine, white rind hides a firm and slightly crumbly texture with a moderately funky yet delicate flavour.
 This cheese is a Loire Valley Chevre – meaning that it follows a very similar flavour profile to other cheese from the same region.
 Chabichou de Poitou, Valencay, Selles-sur-Cher are some examples.
 This cheese is on the milder side of the Loire funk spectrum, but it’ll give you a great idea of what to expect from this type of cheese.